 Poseidon is 50 years old.
 Belgium’s current king, Filip the first, skated here when he was a little boy.
 Today, children and grown-ups impatiently stand along the rink and watch an ice resurfacer machine gently spray hot water on the carved-up ice.
 A teddy bear is sitting on that machine (passenger, not driver).
 Pretty neat.

 Surface smooth again, skating begins.
 Parents tow their child as if it’s a broken-down vehicle, experienced speed devils zigzag past Sunday skaters, while clumsily arm-waving windmills try to avoid twirling figure-skaters.
 Surveillants make sure that no accidents happen.
 Their authority is enhanced by a cute teddy bear logo on their backs.
 Some lovely trashy 90s dance music keeps everyone going.
 On Fridays, everything turns into a disco.
-To get the full experience, you must top off your visit with some candy and a hot coco in the cafeteria!
+To get the full experience, you must top off your visit with some candy and a hot cocoa in the cafeteria!

 Before I forget: sometimes the roof is done away with.
 Under a starlit sky, you can then skate in Romantic poet (and ice skating lover) William Wordsworth’s tracks, as he carved out in his 1850 poem ‘The Prelude’: